OCA/account-invoice-reporting/account_invoice_production_lot/README.rst

 * Create a sales order.
 * When the sales order is accepted and delivery order created, process picking list setting serial numbers on delivered lines.
-* Open or create invoice, click on "Load Lines Lots" and the serial numbers are displayed in the "Production Lots" on invoice line and  in "formatted note" field on invoice report
+* Create the invoice from the picking, and the serial numbers are displayed in the "Production Lots" on invoice line form (if visible) and in "formatted note" field on invoice report.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot